m-decoster/Rust-on-Web/README.md

 ## Prerequisites

-RoW requires a nightly Rust compiler and the wasm32-unknown-unknown toolchain.
+RoW requires a nightly Rust compiler and the wasm32-unknown-unknown target.
 It also requires NPM.

 Below are the commands that you can use on MacOS.
 I haven't tried building this project on other operating systems, though it should work out of the box on Unix based systems provided that you install these prerequisites.